 Your bridal bouquet and the attendant’s bouquets should be your top priority.
 They are the most important element of the wedding.
 They have the greatest visual impact and are also the most photographed.

-You might be thinking “Do I really need flowers at the reception?”
+You might be thinking, “Do I really need flowers at the reception?”
 The simple answer is “No, probably not.”
 But consider this.

-First impression count.
+First impressions count.
 All the guests who RSVP’d plan to attend the reception, but not all will attend the ceremony.
 And the reception is where everyone will spend the majority of the time that day.

 Flowers, no matter how simple or elaborate, provide the finishing touch and leave a lasting impression.